HECBioSim/Longbow/README.md

 ### Contact ###

-For further information please contact James Gebbie-Rayet:
+For further information please contact James Gebbie-Rayet: james.gebbie@stfc.ac.uk

-james.gebbie@stfc.ac.uk
+or

+Gareth Shannon: gareth.shannon@nottingham.ac.uk

 Please do not seek support in the first instance via email, support should be sought through the forums.